Berlin: Research

 The city has a high density of internationally renowned research institutions, such as the Fraunhofer Society, the DLR Institute for Planetary Research, the Leibniz Association, the Helmholtz Association, and the Max Planck Society, which are independent of, or only loosely connected to its universities.
 In 2012, around 65,000 professional scientists were working in research and development in the city.

 Berlin is one of the knowledge and innovation communities (KIC) of the European Institute of Innovation and Technology (EIT).
 The KIC is based at the Center for Entrepreneurship at TU Berlin and has a focus in the development of IT industries.
 It partners with major multinational companies such as Siemens, Deutsche Telekom, and SAP.

 One of Europe's successful research, business and technology clusters is based at WISTA in Berlin-Adlershof, with more than 1,000 affiliated firms, university departments and scientific institutions.

 In addition to the university-affiliated libraries, the Staatsbibliothek zu Berlin is a major research library.
 Its two main locations are on Potsdamer Straße and on Unter den Linden.
 There are also 86 public libraries in the city.
 ResearchGate, a global social networking site for scientists, is based in Berlin.

 Culture

 The Alte Nationalgalerie is part of the Museum Island, a UNESCO World Heritage Site.

 Berlin is known for its numerous cultural institutions, many of which enjoy international reputation.
 The diversity and vivacity of the metropolis led to a trendsetting atmosphere.
 An innovative music, dance and art scene has developed in the 21st century.

 Young people, international artists and entrepreneurs continued to settle in the city and made Berlin a popular entertainment center in the world.

 The expanding cultural performance of the city was underscored by the relocation of the Universal Music Group who decided to move their headquarters to the banks of the River Spree.
 In 2005, Berlin was named "City of Design" by UNESCO and has been part of the Creative Cities Network ever since.

-Many German and International films were shot in Berlin, including M, One, Two, Three, Cabaret, Christiane F., Possession, Octopussy, Wings of Desire, Run Lola Run, The Bourne Trilogy, Good Bye, Lenin!, The Lives of Others, Inglourious Basterds, Hanna, Unknown and Bridge of Spies.